HomePurpl LifeDisability CardsAccess Card: Who Qualifies and How to Apply

 • Confirmation of benefits such as Disability Living Allowance (DLA), Personal Independence Payment (PIP), or Attendance Allowance.

-• The evidence must be recent and clearly show your name and address.
+• The evidence must be recent and clearly show name and address.

 • It must also display the awarded rates for the Mobility and Personal Care/Daily Living components.

-• Please note, the Access Card team cannot accept Covid Extension letters, ESA, UC, Blue Badges, appointment letters, or Christmas Bonus letters as evidence.
+• Please note, the Access Card team cannot take into account Covid Extension letters, ESA, UC, Blue Badges, appointment letters, or Christmas Bonus letters as evidence.
+(Official evidence guidance: Access Card evidence guidance)

-• A letter from a medical professional who is aware of your needs.
+• A letter from a medical professional who is aware of needs.

-• This letter must be recent, written on official surgery or organisational headed paper, and clearly state your diagnosis along with the impact your conditions have, as described in your application.
+• This letter must be recent, written on official surgery or organisational headed paper, and clearly state diagnosis and the impact of the condition(s), as described in the application.

-• For conditions with variable impact, confirmation of diagnosis alone may not be enough to process your application.
+• For conditions with variable impact, confirmation of diagnosis alone may not be enough to process an application.

-If you only need disability access for one venue, you can apply through that venue’s free disability registration scheme instead of completing a full Access Card application.
+If you only need disability access for one venue, you can often apply through that venue’s free access registration scheme (often called a Digital Access Pass or DAP) instead of completing a full Access Card application.

 Paid Access Card